Attractions, Sights & Things to Do on Paros

 Island capital as well as administrative and commercial center.
 The first picturesque and traditional image for those reaching the main port.

 Impressive and well-preserved early Christian monument dating from the 4th AD and according to the legend was built by Constantine the Great.

-Small but interesting museum founded in 1960 hosts Paros and Antiparos excavation findings and aims to depict the historical island image.
+Small but interesting museum that was founded in 1960 and a hosts Paros and Antiparos excavation findings and aims to depict the history of the area.

-Underground mines of the famous Parian Marble which were functioning since approximately 3000 BC.
+Underground quarries of the famous Parian Marble which were functioning since the third millennium BC.
 They are visitable even though unexploited.

 Park with dense vegetation named "Petaloudes" that each August hosts thousands of Butterflies composing a unique monument of natural beauty.

 Built 300 meters over the sea level and being 11 km away from Parikia is untouched from mass tourism, while it was the first capital of Paros.

 With ferries that depart every 30 minutes, it serves the connection between Paros & Antiparos during the whole year through a 10-minute trip.

 Paros National Airport